 Warner Pacific College is a four-year, Christ-centered, private liberal arts college founded in 1937.
 Warner Pacific College is affiliated with the Church of God (Anderson, Indiana), with 38 Christian denominations represented on campus.

-2013 Winner of the Robert and Susan Andringa Award for Advancing Racial Harmony from the Council for Christian College & Univiserities.
+Robert & Susan Andringa Award for Advancing Racial Harmony from the Council for Christian Colleges & Universities (CCCU)

 Students at Warner Pacific experience all the benefits of a private, Christ-centered liberal arts college, along with the opportunities afforded by an urban setting.
 Warner Pacific’s scenic campus is centrally located in the eclectic neighborhood of SE Portland, where students enjoy the intimacy of a small college, along with the cultural and career-building possibilities of being in a major city.